 Deep learning has been all the rage.
 From chatbots in customer service, through image recognition solutions in retail, to autonomous vehicles in transportation – artificial intelligence companies seem to be shaping the future of business.
 But, like with every tech craze, confusion and overblown expectations reign supreme, and like moths to a flame, way too many businesses reach for deep learning solutions when they shouldn’t.

-There are several factors that make relatively simpler models more suitable than their deep learning counterparts , but first, let’s quickly address what deep learning really is.
+There are several factors that make relatively simpler models more suitable than their deep learning counterparts, but first, let’s quickly address what deep learning really is.
 Unfortunately, too often, deep learning is used interchangeably with AI and machine learning (ML) which is not the case at all.
-To get a more clear understanding of AI and ML, check out our Everything you need to know about… post.
+To get a more clear understanding of AI and ML, check out our Everything You Need to Know About Key Differences Between AI, Data Science, Machine Learning, and Big Data post.

 What makes deep learning not the right fit for your business?

 Yes, deep learning developments bring about monumental breakthroughs, but not every company lives on the cutting-edge of innovation.
 The problems most, especially small, businesses are facing do not really require very complex and sophisticated methods which only increase costs and time.

 The costs of developing ML solutions are not cheap to begin with, and then they only skyrocket with increased complexity.

 There are many more decisions to make and test.
 They include choosing the right type of network architecture, activation functions, optimizer, regularization strategy, the list goes on, not to mention a lot of hyperparameters that also need to be fine-tuned.

 Deep learning is also inherently slow.
 For example, several weeks of just training using multiple GPUs is nothing extraordinary.
 Having to make all these decisions also means deciding to pay for them as more employee time and stronger machines are required.